José Norton de Matos: 1940s

 Norton de Matos returned to teaching, accepting a position as professor at the Instituto Superior Técnico, but was dismissed from his chair.
 He then became a leading opposition figure against the Salazar regime.
 In 1943, he was named to the National Council of Movement of National Antifascist Unity, or MUNAF, and on his 81st birthday, he was named the candidate of the opposition now united under the Movement of Democratic Unity (MUD, the successor organization to the MUNAF after 1945) for President in the election of 1949, under the dictatorial Estado Novo regime, while demanding freedom to advertise his message and the close inspection of votes.
 The regime refused these demands, and Norton de Matos withdrew from the election on 12 February 1949.

 Despite his fierce opposition to Salazar, Norton de Matos also defended Portuguese colonialism but in a more progressive way.
-In 1953 he published a book titled “Africa Nossa” (“Our Africa”) where he made an appeal for policies that would promote massive territorial occupation by Portuguese white settlers in Africa and at the same time support the gradual assimilation of the African populations.
+In 1953, he published a book titled Africa Nossa (Our Africa) where he made an appeal for policies that would promote massive territorial occupation by Portuguese white settlers in Africa and at the same time support the gradual assimilation of the African populations.

-Norton de Matos continued to lead a democratic opposition movement centered in the city of Oporto.
-He died in his hometown in 1955.
+Norton de Matos continued to lead a democratic opposition movement centered in the city of Porto.
+He died in his hometown of Ponte de Lima in 1955.